hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 \# **pacman -S linux-libre-grsec**

 This is another kernel that sits inside /boot, which you can use.
-LTS means \'long-term support\'.
-These are so-called \'stable\' kernels that can be used as a fallback during updates, if a bad kernel causes issues for you.
+LTS means 'long-term support'.
+These are so-called 'stable' kernels that can be used as a fallback during updates, if a bad kernel causes issues for you.